Johnny Mize: Military service and later career

 Mize spent 1943 through 1945 in military service during World War II.
 During his service he played for the Great Lakes Naval Station baseball team for service members and new personnel in training.
 Mize hit 17 home runs in 51 games and batted over .475 while manning first base for the Bluejackets.
 Other team members included: Phil Rizzuto who belonged to the Yankees; outfielders Sam Chapman, Dom DiMaggio and Barney McCosky; Frankie Pytlak; and Brooklyn shortstop Pee Wee Reese, and Johnny Lipon.
 The team was considered one of the best WWII era teams assembled.

 Returning to the Giants in 1946, a broken toe caused him to fall one short of the home run title, won by Ralph Kiner of the Pittsburgh Pirates.
 In 1947 he rebounded to hit 51 home runs and tie Kiner for the league lead.
-He also led in runs and RBI, and became the only player to strike out fewer than fifty times while hitting fifty home runs.
+He also led the league in runs and RBI, and became the first (and so far only) player to strike out fewer than fifty times while hitting fifty home runs.
 Mize's 1947 totals in runs, home runs and RBI were all career highs.
 In 1948, Mize and Kiner again tied for the league home run championship with 40 each.
 Mize was traded to the New York Yankees late in the 1949 season after expressing discontent with his playing time.